QTanweer/healthcare-records/README.md

 ## Status

-This is currently a frontend-only application.
+This is currently a frontend-only application with an incomplete UI.
+It uses mock data and values as it is not yet integrated with live backend and databases.
 Backend services, smart contracts, and wallet integration are in progress and will be added in future iterations.

 ## Tech Stack